Tymotheus/AGH-Graphs/README.md

 # PROJECT 3
 1. To create weighted graph g you can use one of two methods from WeightedGraphManager:
     >g = WeightedGraphManager.construct_weighted_graph_edge_number(n, m, w_min=1, w_max=10)

     >g = WeightedGraphManager.construct_weighted_graph_probability(n, p, w_min=1, w_max=10)

     Both methods return WeightedGraph which can be drawn by mehod draw().
-    You can also read WeightedGraph from file:
+    You can also read WeightedGraph from file (you can only read connected weight graph):
     >g = WeightedGraphManager.read_from_file(path)

 2. To print the shortes paths from one vertex to every other you can use function from dijkstra module with parameter show = True: